• Skip to main content

 Montauk’s Recipe

-This recipe makes about 2 gallons of food, which is about 30 servings for my Malamute Montauk.
-I vary both the meats and vegetable depending on what is inexpensive.
-I will also add other proteins as toppings for the food – hard boiled eggs, cottage cheese, meats, etc. You might just try a little of that on the current food you are using.
+You can also add other proteins as toppings for the food – hard-boiled eggs, cottage cheese, meats, etc. You might just try a little of that on the current food you are using.

-6lbs lean ground beef, chicken or other lean meat
+6lbs lean ground beef, chicken, or other lean meat

 5 cups uncooked pearl barley